Milwaukee Nighborhoods

 Lower East Side offers residents a dense urban feel with a lot of bars, restaurants, coffee shops, and parks.

 Discover a variety of hotels with a wide array of amenities, and some of the best shopping, dining, and entertainment Wisconsin has to offer.
+Visit site

 Historic sites, specialty shopping, award-winning restaurants, lodging, and a variety of recreational activities year-round.
+Visit site

 Elm Grove, once part of the 36-square-mile Town of Brookfield, has retained not only its footprint since its incorporation in 1955 but much of its small-town charm as well.

 As of 2016, the Village had an estimated 36,907 residents and had become an important economic hub of the Greater Milwaukee area.
+Visit site

 If Oconomowoc area residents aren’t hard at work, chances are they’re out enjoying the area’s myriad cultural and recreational activities and events.
 Oconomowoc’s many lakes and rolling woodlands are the settings for four seasons of outdoor recreation.